-Seek to Link Academic Research and Innovation to Workforce Development
+Seek to Link Academic Research and Innovation to Workforce Development and talent pool can be linked to the growth of key industry clusters and inform workforce development.

 Long Island is home to a number of innovative research institutions.
 However, academic innovation appears to be detached from most of the business operations and workforce development activities in the region.